Kropiciel/MyAnime/README.md

-MyRandomAnime object takes one argument which is a string version of a nickname of a person's MAL account
+MyAnime object takes one argument – a nickname of a person's MAL account

 As of now, the following methods are available: